 The remaining factors boil down to wind.
 I did not want to take off eastward over town into the dead-end canyon, nor battle downdrafts given such limited aircraft performance.
 Wind flows over mountains like water over rocks in a brook, so I dared not accept significant winds from north, east, or south due to potentially severe turbulence and downdrafts tumbling over the high surrounding mountains.
 Anything stronger than light westerly winds would also generate turbulence and force me to land downwind.
 There’s hardly room to circle-to-land (nor to circle on climbout), so I decided that for landing I wouldn’t accept westerly winds beyond a few knots.

 This is a relatively busy non-towered airport in a narrow canyon with effectively a one-way runway (land east, depart west).
 Many visitors arrive in jets.
 If there’s much traffic when we arrive or depart it’s best to to avoid conflicts by lingering outside the canyon or on the ground until things quiet down.

 Consult with Local Pilots

 Based on this assessment the flight sounded quite doable.
 I always phone ahead to unfamiliar mountain airports for guidance from a local pilot.
 So to reinforce my conclusions I phoned Telluride Airport to ask whether many light aircraft come in at this time of year and they said yes.
 But those answering were not pilots so I phoned area flight schools hoping a local pilot with Telluride experience could give me a summertime operations report.
-Finally I reached someone at Cortez Airport who said they do see quite a few light aircraft coming or going from Telluride.
-In a telling example he told of a Comanche pilot who came in the day before and checked extra luggage with him for the weekend to lighten the airplane before flying in and out of Telluride.
+Finally I reached someone at Cortez Airport who said they indeed see quite a few light aircraft coming and going from Telluride.
+In a telling example, he told of a Comanche pilot who’d landed at Cortez the day before and checked extra luggage there for the weekend to lighten the airplane before flying in and out of Telluride.
 (That pilot sounds like a wise one!)

 Noise Abatement Procedures